brunobittarello/AgeII.League.Pages/README.md

 # Age of Empires II League

-This is a fictional league based on ranked leader available at https://aoe2.net/#aoe2de-leaderboard-rm-1v1.
+This is a fictional league based on 1v1 Random Map ladder available at https://aoe2.net/#aoe2de-leaderboard-rm-1v1.
 All ranking and match results from the best 200 players were used.

 For aditional information and feedbacks, [click here](info.md).